-Temporary work during unemployment.
-At the beginning of their surrogate mother’s ‘career’, women deemed SM as an aid during periods of unemployment: "The first time I joined the program was because the crisis hit, both my husband and I were fired.
-There was no work at all" (G.).
-They usually perceived SM as a temporary deviation from their professional path, a kind of ‘pick-up work’: “I reviewed all my earning options and decided that, with my teacher education and work at school, even if I combine jobs and take an extra work, I won’t be able to save for the apartment.
+Temporary Work During Unemployment.
+At the beginning of their SM career, women often deemed surrogate mothering as an aid during periods of unemployment: “The first time I joined the program was because the crisis hit, both my husband and I were fired.
+There was no work at all (G.).”
+They typically perceived SM as a temporary deviation from their professional path, a kind of “pick-up work”:

+I reviewed all my earning options and decided that, with my teacher education and work at school, even if I combine jobs and take an extra work, I won’t be able to save for the apartment.
 Then I decided to be a surrogate mother.
-I adore my work as a teacher and will never replace it with anything.”(N.)
+I adore my work as a teacher and will never replace it with anything.
+(N.)

-At the same time, women realized that “joining the program” could slow down their professional development and career: «What kind of career can there be if you first give birth to your own kids, then to other people's kids, and, when you’re done with all these births, your qualifications are lost.
-How can one balance her performance at work, decent housekeeping and childcare, and, so to speak, surrogate mother's business trips?
-Surrogacy is only possible for housewives».
+At the same time, women realized that “joining the program” could delay their professional development and career:

+What kind of career can there be if you first give birth to your own kids, then to other people's kids, and, when you’re done with all these births, your qualifications are lost?
+How can one balance her performance at work, decent housekeeping, and childcare, and, so to speak, surrogate mother's business trips?
+Surrogacy is only possible for housewives.
 (V.)

-The stage of profession development.
-For some, the experience of SM has become a stage in their professional journey.
-Thus, Kathy, while participating in her second SM program, decided to change her profession to a midwife, helping women to become mothers:
+Surrogacy as a Stage of Professional Development.
+For some, the experience of being a SM has become a stage in their professional journey.
+When Kathy participated in her second SM program, she decided to change her profession to a midwife, helping women to become mothers:

-H.:I plan to support myself with a payment (and give up one of my three jobs) while I study for a midwife.
+I plan to support myself with a payment (and give up one of my three jobs) while I study for a midwife.
 Yes, I decided to change track at my advanced age.
 I think the first program has influenced me.
 Now I am an accountant, so I will be such a midwife- accountant ... cool.
 I realized that childbirth and children are my everything ... in fact, I discovered my true vocation ... one only needs to act and learn.
+(H.)

-H. went for the SM in order to open her own business: “Here I do the program one more time while my business is rising, and then I’ll work for myself, and not for others ...
+H. became a SM in order to open her own business: “Here, I do the program one more time while my business is rising, and then I’ll work for myself and not for others....
 I dream of managing my small business.
 And without a start-up capital it’s impossible to do it.”

-Profession – surrogate.
-Women who did not have a profession, or were not strongly attached to it, were willing to consider SM as their main employment, emphasizing its advantages over the alternatives available on the labor market:
+Surrogacy as a profession.
+Women who did not have a profession, or were not strongly attached to one, were willing to consider SM as their main employment, emphasizing its advantages over the alternatives available on the labor market:

-D.: We have a military factory in the city with good wages and conditions, but women are taken there only by pull.
+We have a military factory in the city with good wages and conditions, but women are taken there only by pull.
 Women mostly work at a fertilizer plant outside the city. […] I honestly say that I simply don’t want to ruin my health working 16 hours a day, abandoning my family and children.
 And I like being pregnant.
-And I want to do a good job as SM.
+And I want to do a good job as a SM.
 If you are fit for SM mentally and physically, why not become one?
-Do you think that during this pregnancy you’ll damage your health than while working hard in three shifts?
+Do you think that during this pregnancy you’ll damage your health more than while working hard in three shifts?
+(D.)